vtexdocs/help-center-content/docs/tutorials/en/what-does-it-mean-to-activate-a-gift-multiplier-on-a-promotion.md

 ---
-title: What does it mean to activate a gift multiplier on a promotion?
+title: 'What does it mean to activate a gift multiplier on a promotion?'
 id: 1gydgkmjEWcoo2CskUwuYK
 status: PUBLISHED
 createdAt: 2019-01-24T20:45:34.467Z